St. Cloud VA Hosting Virtual Town Hall This Week - NewsBreak

 ST. CLOUD/ST. JOSEPH -- Three local breweries are teaming up once again for a clothing drive.
 Beaver Island, Bad Habit, and Pantown have partnered for the "Warm Wishes Clothing Drive" this week.
 Bring in new or gently used coats, hats, gloves, boots, or new underwear or socks and you get...

-ST. CLOUD -- St. Cloud Celebrated Veterans' Day with a parade through downtown St. Cloud Thursday.
-The parade went from the St. Cloud Public Library down St. Germain Street to the River's Edge Convention Center.
-The turnout was good despite the cold weather.
-Local veterans organizations led the parade, which...

 Snow is in the forecast for St. Cloud this weekend and if we get measurable snow the City of St. Cloud will be ready to move it.
-That according to St. Cloud Mayor Dave Kleis, who says their budget runs January-December which means their snow removal covers last winter and the first part of this one.
+That according to St. Cloud Mayor Dave Kleis.
+He says their budget runs January-December which means their snow removal covers last winter and the first part of this one.
 He says they have money for plowing and plow drivers set to go when they are needed.
+Kleis says they budget for any occurrence of snow which includes snow storms.
+He acknowledges that it isn't always convenient because snow can happen on weekends, holidays and overnight.
+Kleis says when snow needs to be removed on a holiday costs the city are more due to holiday pay.

 CentraCare has more than 100 positive COVID-19 patients this week.
 More than 80 of those are at St. Cloud hospital.
 These numbers are up slightly from last week where numbers were 97 within CentraCare and 70 at St. Cloud Hospital.
-Dr. George Morris says they haven't seen COVID-19 numbers this...
+Dr. George Morris joined me on WJON this week.
+He says they haven't seen COVID-19 numbers this high at St. Cloud Hospital since around Christmas time last year.
+He says 25 people are in the ICU/Critical Care Unit with 24 of them at the St. Cloud ICU/Critical Care unit.
+The other one is in Willmar at Rice Memorial Hospital.
+Morris says most of the ICU patients are on ventilators.
+He says 6 of the people on ventilators are under the age of 50.
+Morris says it takes a long time for people to get off ventilators due to the damage that severe COVID does to a person's lungs.

+ST. CLOUD -- Once again this year, you'll be able to burn off some calories before you sit down for the big Thanksgiving meal.
+The 11th annual CentraCare Wishbone 5K will be held on Thanksgiving morning.
+Race Director Evin Haukos says last year they modified the event setting up 10...

+I hear so many people complain about St. Cloud.
+They'll mention everything from the traffic and crime to a general lack of things to do in this area.
+If we take a step back, St. Cloud really isn't as bad as people make it seem...I mean, it could definitely be worse.

 Comments / 0